g7n-org/v32ref/README.md

 | true  | true  | false |

 ### Structure and variants

 | Variant | Form                             | Action                                  |
 | ------- | -------------------------------- | --------------------------------------- |
 | 1       | ```XOR DSTREG, ImmediateValue``` | ```DSTREG = DSTREG ^ ImmediateValue;``` |
 | 2       | ```XOR DSTREG, SRCREG```         | ```DSTREG = DSTREG ^ SRCREG;```         |

 ### Description

 XOR performs a **Bitwise EXCLUSIVE OR** between each pair of respective bits in the 2 specified operands.
 The result is stored in the first of them, which is always a register.

 ## BNOT

-Boolean NOT
+boolean NOT

 ### Structure and variants

   * ```BNOT REG```

 ### Processing actions

   * ```if (REG == 0) then REG = 1; else REG = 0;```

 ### Description

 BNOT interprets the specified register as a boolean and then converts it to the opposite boolean value.
 This is equivalent to first using CIB and then inverting bit number 0.

 ## SHL

-Bit shift left
+Bitwise shift left

 ### Structure and variants

 | Variant | Form                             | Action                                   |
 | ------- | -------------------------------- | ---------------------------------------- |
 | 1       | ```SHL DSTREG, ImmediateValue``` | ```DSTREG = DSTREG << ImmediateValue;``` |
 | 2       | ```SHL DSTREG, SRCREG```         | ```DSTREG = DSTREG << SRCREG;```         |

 ### Description

 SHL performs an bit shift to the left in the specified register.
 The second operand is taken as an integer number of positions to shift.